valsamovich/cs.github.io/docs/tutorials/database.md

 The term **referential integrity constraint** is a rule that before a possible key value of one table can be placed in a second table as a linking value, the value must exist in the first table before it is used in the second table.

-DBMS products for **personal database systems** provide functionality for application development and database management.
-They hide considerable complexity, but at a cost: Requirements unanticipated by DBMS features cannot be readily implemented:
+DBMS products for **personal database systems** (Microsoft Access 2013 )provide functionality for application development and database management.
+They hide considerable complexity, but at a cost: Requirements unanticipated by DBMS features cannot be readily implemented.

-- Microsoft Access 2013

-**Enterprise-class database systems** include multiple applications that might be written in multiple languages.
-These systems may support hundreds or thousands of users:
+**Enterprise-class database systems** (Microsoft SQL Server 2014, Oracle MySQL 5.6, Oracle Database Express Edition 11 Release 2) include multiple applications that might be written in multiple languages.
+These systems may support hundreds or thousands of users.

-- Microsoft SQL Server 2014
-- Oracle MySQL 5.6
-- Oracle Database Express Edition 11 Release 2

 NoSQL refers to nonrelational databases used in Web 2.0 applications such as Facebook and Twitter.
 NoSQL databases are discussed in Big Data.